killianmuldoon/doca-platform/docs/guides/usecases/prerequisites.md

 #### DPUs
 - Bluefield 3
 - 32 GB memory
+- Flashed with NVIDIA BFB with DOCA version 2.5 or higher
 - out-of-band management port is not used

 ## System software setup